Setanta Sports Eurasia

 Setanta Sports Eurasia is a sports television network operating in the Baltic States, Eastern Europe and Central Asia operated and owned by Adjarasport trading as Setanta Sports.

 Availability

 Setanta Sports Eurasia is currently available in Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Philippines, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.

 History

 The channel launched in 2012 and is available in English, Georgian, Latvian, Ukrainian and Russian.
 From 2012 to 2021, it was owned by Eurasian Broadcasting Enterprise Ltd (EBEL).
 In February 2021, it was acquired by Georgian sports TV company Adjarasport who advised they would continue with the Setanta brand.

 On August 28, 2021, the streaming service of Setanta Sports was launched.

-On April 12, 2023, the distribution of Setanta Sports channels has been banned in Belarus by the country's Ministry of Information.
+On April 12, 2023, the distribution of Setanta Sports channels in Belarus was banned by the country's Ministry of Information.